GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 for use in connection with Google Chrome and distributed via the Chrome Web Store, including applications, extensions, and themes, as well as any ads bundled or made available through the product.
-These policies have the same meaning as in the [Google Chrome Web Store Developer Agreement][7].
-There are additional quality guidelines that apply to [Chrome Apps][8] and [Chrome Extensions][9].
+These policies have the same meaning as in the [Google Chrome Web Store Developer Agreement][developer-agreement].
+There are additional quality guidelines that apply to [Chrome Apps][section-chrome-apps] and [Chrome
+Extensions][section-extensions].
 Be sure to check back from time to time, as these policies may change.

 ## Content Policies {: #content_policies }